simonsobs/sotodlib/docs/toast.rst

 Interactive Use
 ---------------------

-Example notebooks are in ``pwg-tutorials/toast``.

-.. note:: Not quite yet.
-In progress and using features from PR 183.
+Example notebooks will be placed in ``pwg-tutorials/toast``.
+You can mix and match high-level "workflow" functions to do broad tasks (load data, simulate observing, mapmaking, etc) and other individual operators or your own custom code.

 Batch Use
 -------------------

 When running workflows in batch mode, we typically use a slightly different structure from a notebook.
-There are helper functions in toast to parse operator options from the commandline and / or a config file, and to automatically create named instances of those operators for use in workflow.
+There is usually additional boilerplate code to ensure that any unhandled python exceptions correctly terminate an MPI job.
+There is often more extensive logging of the job configuration and also workflow functions will get their arguments exclusively from config files and commandline arguments.

-There is a large-scale simulation and reduction workflow in ``sotodlib/workflows/toast_so_sim.py``.
-This script has nearly every possible operator in its config options, and they can be selectively enabled or disabled from the commandline or config file.
+There is a large-scale simulation and reduction workflow in ``sotodlib/workflows/so_sim.py``.
+This script has nearly every possible operator and focuses on a typical sequence of simulating different effects and multiple different analyses.
+Different reduction paths and mapmakers can be selectively enabled or disabled from the commandline or config files.

-For processing data that already exists on disk, you can use ``sotodlib/workflows/toast_so_map.py`` as an example workflow.
-This loads data in the native toast HDF5 format and / or L3 books.
+For processing data that already exists on disk, you can look at ``sotodlib/workflows/so_map.py`` as an example workflow.
+This loads data in any of the supported formats and has multiple mapmaking / reduction code paths that can be enabled.

-.. note:: Loading data from books will be added in PR 183.
+Of course not every script needs to include all of these simulation and reduction techniques.
+You can make small, focused workflows that do only the things you want.

 Reference